eosnetworkfoundation/evm-public-docs/cloud/README.md

 These tags can also be used as dimensions in the AWS cost analysis tool.

 ## Architecture
-This document will start from the EOS EVM core software and work outwards to the public endpoints.
+This documentation will start from the EOS EVM core software and work outwards to the Internet.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.